How to flyer at Edinburgh Fringe

 We are social creatures and people form emotional attachments with people.
 Even if you're exit-flyering another show handing out flyer after flyer by the second, try to make a connection with each one.
 Eye contact is incredibly powerful for this.
 If someone completely dodges your gaze, they probably don't want to be flyered; if they do, they're open to hearing you out.

-Hold out your flyer
+Hold out your flyer at arm's length

 In most instances you have seconds to get people to take a flyer from you.
 Don't make it difficult for them: hold it out away from your body where it is visible and grabbable.
 I've seen physical theatre shows doing dances in the street, waving flyers about so vigorously that an interested person is more likely to come away with a black eye than a flyer in their hand — make your flyer accessible!